 For many years the Barracloughs were a very important and well-known family of clock-makers, and Emily Brontë even used the name Mosley Barraclough in Wuthering Heights.
 John Barraclough (1773-1835) lived in this house and, when the lead weights in the upstairs window were replaced during renovation, his signature, found on the back of the wooden cover piece, can be seen in the downstairs bar along with the original front door key.

-In 1861 Edwin Feather, also a clock-maker (and postmaster) and Thomas Barraclough lived next door to each other and a good example of an Edwin Feather pocket watch can also be seen in the corner cabinet in the Barraclough Room.
+In 1861 Edwin Feather, also a clock-maker (and postmaster) and Thomas Barraclough lived next door to each other and a good example of an Edwin Feather pocket watch can also be seen in the cabinet on the Landing.

 The walls are decorated with paintings that relate to the history of the building, the village or its famous and not so famous residents from the past.